RandomWinter89/FUTURA/README.md

 ## Features

 1. **Authentication Sign-up and Login** via Email/Password
-2. **CRUD (Admin / User)**: Admin side handles in create product, product's variation and client order status.
-As for client side (user), they can interact with product as they prefer.
-Whether to add, remove or modified quantity in their cart or save to favorite.
+2. **CRUD (Admin / User)**:
+   + Admin can create product, variation, or modified client's order status
+   + User can add or remove product from their wishlist/carts.
+Modified address, review, and their detail is another option.

 3. **Payment Gateway - Stripe** (Development Mode) .
-Futura is a mock app for educational purpose, it will remain in development mode.
-Therefore, no actual transactions will be made.
+Currently Futura is a mock app for Sigma's educational purpose, therefore it will remain as development mode. **Caution**: no actual payment is made, you can follow stripe document for fake card to experience the user flow.

 ## Installation Guidance